-The University of Alabama Police Department operates under four primary divisions: Operations (sworn and non-sworn), Support, Administrative, and Investigative.
-Each division is commanded by a police command staff officer who reports to the Chief of Police.
-These divisions provide overall command for all daily operations.
-Each Operations Section, Sworn and non-Sworn Operations Branch, The Support Branch, The Administrative Branch, and The Investigative Branch are all commanded by an Assistant Chief of Police.
+The University of Alabama Police Department operates under four primary sections: Operations (sworn and non-sworn), Support, Administrative, and Investigative.
+Each section is commanded by a police command staff officer who reports to the Chief of Police.
+These sections provide command for all daily operations.
+The sections are all commanded by an Assistant Chief of Police.

 The Operations Section consists of all uniformed patrol and community officers, the Traffic Division, Police Communications Division, and the Security Resources Division.
-The Operations Section is tasked with the general safety and security for campus and all members that make up the University community.
+The Operations Section is tasked with the general safety and security of the campus and all members that make up the University community.

-The Sworn Operations Branch is responsible for the supervision of General Patrol, Community Patrol, Traffic Unit, Event Planning, and the UAPD K-9 Program.
+The Sworn Operations Branch is responsible for the supervision of the Patrol Unit, Community Patrol, Traffic Unit, Event Planning, and the UAPD K-9 Program.

 The Non-Sworn Operations Branch is responsible for the supervision of the Security Division and the Police Communications Division.

-The Support Division is tasked with the responsibility of overseeing the Investigative Branch and the Administrative Branch.
+The Support Section is tasked with the responsibility of overseeing the Investigative Branch and the Administrative Branch.

-The Administrative Branch is tasked with supervising the Community Relations, Emergency Preparedness, Training, Professional Standards and Accreditation, Personnel Development and the Evidence Custodian/Logistician.
+The Administrative Branch is tasked with supervising Community Relations, Emergency Preparedness, Training, Professional Standards and Accreditation, Personnel Development, and the Evidence Custodian/Logistician.

 The Investigative Branch is tasked with the responsibility of Criminal Investigations, Behavioral Intervention, Internal Affairs, Threat Assessment, Tuscaloosa County Task Force Units coordination, and the Joint Electronic Crimes Task Force.

 Police Communications serves as the information center for the department.
 Staffed 24 hours a day, 7 days a week, the trained professionals in our Communications Division coordinate emergency and non-emergency responses to campus and the area immediately surrounding campus, whether by Law Enforcement, Fire or Medical personnel, with the use of Computer-Aided Dispatching.
-In addition, our Communications Operators receive direct calls from the emergency “blue phones” located around campus, as well as alerts from the Rave Guardian app.
-You can reach our communications office at (205) 348-5454.
+In addition to receiving calls through 911 or (205) 348-5454, our Communications Operators also receive direct calls from the emergency “blue phones” located around campus.

 Community Oriented Police Officers offer a variety of programs in their respective areas.
 If you would like to schedule a program for your group or residential area or desire more information about a particular topic, contact your area Community Oriented Police Officer.